deancochran/sveltekit-starter-pack/README.md

 ## Introduction

-This SvelteKit SaaS Starter Kit provides a foundation for building modern web applications with a focus on SaaS features.
+This SaaS implements modern standards for building web applications with a focus on endurance athleteics.
 It integrates powerful tools and libraries to handle essential aspects like user authentication, subscription management, form handling, and more.

 ## Features